alan-turing-institute/misinformation-annotator/README.md

 Usually you can just keep this mode running and running.
 Just edit files, see the browser refreshing and commit + push with git.

 In development mode, the app runs locally using files from local file system.
-You can change that by providing it with the Azure connection string in `Server/Program.fs` file.
-The connection string is in Azure portal, listed in the corresponding storage account.
+You can change that by providing it with the Azure connection strings in environment variables for blob storage `CUSTOMCONNSTR_BLOBSTORAGE` and SQL database `SQLAZURECONNSTR_SQLDATABASE`.
+When the environment variables are set, the app runs locally while using data from Azure storage.

 ## Deployment